Loki Crichton: Club career

 Having travelled north with the Pacific Islanders Loki joined Newcastle on a short-term deal to cover the ongoing problems with Jonny Wilkinson and the England call up for Toby Flood for the 2007 Six Nations Championship.

 In 2007 he signed for the Worcester Warriors on a two-year deal that kept him at Sixways until 2009.
 He was released after the 2008-09 Guinness Premiership.
 He now plays for L'Aquila in the Top12.

 International career

 He has represented Samoa on a number of occasions.

 Loki Crichton was originally selected to play for Samoa at the 2003 Rugby World Cup however the Waikato Rugby Union refused to release him.
 He instead made his debut for Samoa in 2006, during the inaugural 2006 IRB Pacific 5 Nations, the same year his contract with Waikato had finished.
 That year he was also named in the Pacific Islanders touring squad for 2006.
-But later withdrew.

-Loki Crichton was selected in Samoa's Rugby World Cup squad in 2007 and scoring 27 points with a 100% penalty kick success rate and got the man of the match award in the 44–22 loss to England.
+Loki Crichton was selected in Samoa's Rugby World Cup squad in 2007.